CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

   - Use the section title of the task list below as the name of the Story.
   - Replace "_shortname_" with the short name of the resource in question (use the "base" name only, excluding "-src" etc.).
 This makes it easier to see which resource is addressed in each individual Jira ticket.
   - Copy & paste the appropriate task list from below to the description field of the Story.
-  - In case the resource is a completely new one and it has not been decided what should be done with it, just create the first story ("_shortname:_ Enter the new resource to the pipeline").
+  - In case the resource is a completely new one and it has not been decided what should be done with it, just create the first story (["_shortname:_ Enter the new resource to the pipeline" | #shortname-enter-the-new-resource-to-the-pipeline]).
   - In each Story, you may adjust the list items and their order as appropriate for the resource in question.
   For example, LBR records are only needed for RES licensed corpora.
 Thus, if you already know the corpus license will not be RES, you may remove or overstrike the LBR-related tasks.